Optimizing Reusable Knowledge for Continual Learning via Metalearning: Experiments

 \subsubsection{Evolution of Weight Updates}

 We hypothesize that the positive results achieved by MARK are due to the knowledge stored in its KB being highly reusable.
-To test this, we analyze the amount of weight updates during training of all tasks.
-As a baseline, we also consider a version of MARK that does not include metalearning and mask-filtering steps.
-In this experiment, weights are considered updated if during training their average deviation is over a certain threshold.
+To test this, we analyze the updated weight during training of all tasks.
+As a baseline, we consider a version of MARK that does not include metalearning and mask-filtering steps.
+In this experiment, weights are considered updated if their average deviation is over a certain threshold after training a task.
 Please see the appendix for specific details.

-Figure \ref{fig:perct_change} shows that, as we train more tasks, the number of weight updates diminish rapidly, dropping close to zero.
-Also, in both benchmarks, there is a significant reduction in the number of updates with respect to the baseline.
-These results suggest that less interference is taking place when a model is trained using MARK, which we attribute to its KB storing reusable knowledge.
+Figure \ref{fig:perct_change} shows the percentage of weights that change after training each task.
+We observe two distinct phenomena: 1) MARK changes a rather small number of weights compared to the baseline, and 2) As more tasks are trained, the amount of weight updates dwindles.

+We attribute both phenomena to MARK's ability to reuse previous knowledge to tackle new tasks.
+Thus updates should be needed mostly when learning new knowledge.
+The dwindling amount of updates can be linked to MARK's ability to develop its KB incrementally, thus new tasks are far more likely to be tackled with knowledge already in the KB.
+We believe that task similarity plays a crucial part in this behaviour, with each new task learned facilitating MARK's ability to find similarities for future tasks.
+However, to elucidate how important is task similarity to achieve these results is beyond the scope of this study.
+We leave this as an interesting avenue for future work.